chiedo/flask-starter/README.md

 ###Notes:
 >* If you have an issue with mysql not connecting, you may need to restart mysql by running 'sudo service mysql restart'
+>* Be sure to delete the .git folder after cloning this repo if you intend to use it for a completely unrelated project.